ericwick/cc/README.md

 There are also many [community plugins](https://nx.dev/community) you could add.

-## Generate an application
+## Generate an application (eg. component-library-docs)

-Run `nx g @nrwl/react:app my-app` to generate an application.
+Run `nx g @nrwl/react:app app-name` to generate an application.

 > You can use any of the plugins above to generate applications as well.

 When using Nx, you can create multiple applications and libraries in the same workspace.

-## Generate a library
+## Generate a library (eg. component-library)

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx g @nrwl/react:lib library-name` to generate a library.

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
-They can be imported from `@cc/mylib`.
+They can be imported from `@cc/library-name`.

 ## Development server

-Run `nx serve my-app` for a dev server.
+Run `nx serve my-app` for a dev server from the root (don't need to specify unless multiple apps).
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `nx g c component-name --project=component-library --directory=components` to generate a new component.

 ## Build

 Run `nx build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Formatting

+Run `nx format` to format the codebase before pushing new code to the repository.

+## Lint

+Run `nx lint` to run linting against typescript code.

 ## Running unit tests